cuijiyao01/docker-k8s-training/kubernetes/exercise_optional_ingress.md

 __Please note this is an optional exercise.
 It has an increased level of difficulty.__

 Ingress resources allow us to expose services through a URL.
-I addition, it is possible to configure an Ingress so that traffic can be directed to different services, depending on the URL this is used for a request.
-In this exercise, you will set up a simple Ingress resource first enhance it to eventually serve two different services.
+In addition, it is possible to configure an Ingress so that traffic can be directed to different services, depending on the URL that is used for a request.
+In this exercise, you will set up a simple Ingress resource first and enhance it to eventually serve two different services.

 ## Step 0 - obtain necessary detail information
 Since the ingress controller is specific to the cluster, you need a few information to get started with this exercise.